Group Tour Operator for holidays to Austria and the Alps

 Innsbruck and Swarovski Crystal World

 No visit would be complete without a visit to the beautiful Alpine city of Innsbruck, the capital of the Tyrol.
 With a spectacular backdrop of snow-capped mountains, Innsbruck offers a picture-book Old Town full of historical buildings.
-There’s an optional walking tour that includes the Imperial Palace and the famous Goldenes Dachl (Golden Roof), the symbol of the city.
+After a short guided walking tour that includes the Imperial Palace and the famous Goldenes Dachl (Golden Roof), the symbol of the city, there will be time to explore the city further at leisure.

-For a captivating and glittering experience, visit the famous Swarovski Crystal World.
-Enter into the heart of this crystal empire to be awed by sparkling art.
+For a captivating and glittering experience we continue by coach to the famous Swarovski Crystal World.
+We have included entrance to this crystal empire for you to explore and be awed by sparkling art.
+There is an opportunity to make purchases in the on-site shop before returning to the hotel.

 Day 7